peaclab/PACT/README.md

     3. X and Y define the location of the unit.
     4. Length (m) and Width (m) describe the unit size.
     5. Label describes the material or the cooling property of the unit.
     6. Users can ignore the configfile option for now.
+The configfile option is for enabling two-phase vapor chamber with single wick evaporators and hybrid wick evaporators.
+We will release these two emerging cooling packages in the later version of PACT.
 3. Layer configuration file (i.e., [./Example/lcf_files/](./Example/lcf_files/) (.CSV file)) describes the layer stack.
-    1. Layer describes the layer number; all layers are stacked vertically starting from layer 0.
+    1. Layer describes the layer number; all layers are stacked vertically starting from layer 0, where layer 0 is the closest from the package/heat sink.
     2. Floorplan file describes the floorplan for the specific layer.
     3. PtraceFile: if a layer is active (consumes power), then its corresponding power trace file needs to be specified here.
 4. Power trace file (i.e., [./Example/ptrace_files/](./Example/ptrace_files/) (.CSV file)) provides the transient power consumption.